This article originally appeared on VICE Canada.

-In a recent New Yorker profile I read back in March, Atlanta creator Donald Glover went on to say something that surprised me; that he’s jealous of Adam Sandler.
+In a recent New Yorker profile I read back in March, Atlanta creator Donald Glover went on to say something that surprised me; he’s jealous of Adam Sandler.

-“What’s frustrating to me, is that when Adam Sandler does The Waterboy, about poor whites, he doesn’t have to worry about ‘What are poor whites going to think?’” he said in relation to Atlanta.
+“What’s frustrating to me, is that when Adam Sandler does The Waterboy, about poor whites, he doesn’t have to worry about what poor whites are going to think," he said in relation to Atlanta.
 “What are black people going to think?
 Are other black people going to call me a coon?”

-Tonya Cryer, a member of the hair stylist team from Atlanta told me just how refreshing the handling of hair often is throughout the series.
+Tonya Cryer, a member of the hair stylist team from Atlanta, told me just how refreshing the handling of hair often is throughout the series.
 With shows like Insecure and Atlanta catering to current and young black audiences, the treatment of black hair when matched with 20 years of wigs and cookie-cutter chemical care, serves as a fostering of new mentalities.

-Waters looks at the approaches by shows like Atlanta and Insecure as further responses to societal shifts, and the un-stated changes in our thinking compared to years prior.
+Waters looks at the approaches by shows like Atlanta and Insecure as further responses to societal shifts, and the unstated changes in our thinking compared to years prior.

-“Tyra was the first to wear a lace front on TV, Beyonce followed.
-As a black woman, I thought it looked amazing, but then everyone wore it, and it was slightly less amazing, like we were all trying to dress like someone else.
+“Tyra [Banks] was the first to wear a lace front on TV, Beyoncé followed.
+As a black woman, I thought it looked amazing but then everyone wore it, and it was slightly less amazing, like we were all trying to dress like someone else.
 There was a lack of individuality, and we’re coming out of that.
 Issa Dee is now allowed to look like Issa Rae.
 Earn looks like Donald Glover, every actor from Blackish looks like themselves.
 With our hair, we are beginning to really exist in and out of this world without putting a label on it, and that’s amazing.”